 EMT employment is expected to grow approximately 15% through the year 2026.
 The aging population demographic is largely driving the growth in job demand.
 Demand for EMTs and Paramedics increases as the aging population has more medical emergencies.
 In addition, EMTs must spend more time with patients due to dramatic overcrowding in emergency room facilities nationwide.
 Also, as hospitals become more specialized in their services, the demand for patient transport grows.
 Since patients are transferred by ambulance, a trained EMT or Paramedic must be utilized to monitor the patient's condition en route.

 The most job opportunities for EMTs are expected to be in the private ambulance services.
 Local government based EMT jobs, including fire, police and third-service rescue squad departments are expected to be the most competitive EMT positions to obtain because of their better salaries and benefits.

-As with most jobs, EMTs can improve their salaries through additional education and attaining higher certification levels, including the various NREMT certifications such as EMT-Intermediate and Paramedic.
+As with most jobs, EMTs can improve their salaries through additional education and attaining higher certification levels, including the various NREMT certifications such as EMR, EMT, AEMT, and paramedic.